wpaccessibility/accessibility-team-handbook/get-involved/reporting-issues/index.md

 # Report accessibility issues

-## How to report an accessibility issue
+## How to report an accessibility issue in WordPress core

 Before adding a new issue, make an attempt to search existing tickets.
 If the issue already exists, consider making a comment on the existing ticket to help emphasize its importance or give additional context.